“The Case Works Difference”

 It typically takes a few hundred cases to find the right balance for most torts.
 Once you have the right medical records the real work begins.
 The value of any claim comes down to thoroughly reviewing medical records and building a rock-solid chronology to support proof of use and proof of injury.
 Typically, mass tort claims are evaluated based on the severity of damages and categorized with similarly situated claimants along the matrix.
 The medical record review process is the key to maximizing the value of your client’s claims.
 This is no place to cut corners.
 At Case Works, our goal is to get clients into the highest paying bucket based on an exhaustive review of medical records.

-5. Communicate Often and
+5. Communicate Often and with Empathy

 At Case Works, we train our client-facing teams on empathic listening because we believe it is powerful.
 Many clients are going through some of their worst days and want to feel heard and valued.
 Empathic listening costs almost nothing but yields tremendous value.
 Great customer service starts with engagement and often ends with another valuable benefit: referrals.